 So what can we learn from this?

-Example.io’s LTV was, in fact, only ten months, so by assuming that they could afford to pay 12 months of MRR to acquire a new customer, put them significantly in the red.
+Example.io’s LTV was, in fact, only ten months, so assuming that they could afford to pay 12 months of MRR to acquire a new customer put them significantly in the red.

-To make matters worse, they were only including ad spend in their Customer Acquisition Cost (CAC) calculation and had not included ALL other sales & marketing expenses.
+To make matters worse, they only included ad spend in their Customer Acquisition Cost (CAC) calculation and had not included ALL other sales & marketing expenses.
 More on this to come later in this article.